ShawnAlchemize/Tutorial-Docker-ELK-Stack/README.md

 # OR
 curl -k -u <your-username>:<password> https://localhost:9200
 ```
-In  `/etc/elasticsearch/elasticsearch.yml`, if `xpack.security.enabled: false`:
+Else if, in  `/etc/elasticsearch/elasticsearch.yml`, if `xpack.security.enabled: false`:
 This means that security is disabled.
 ```bash
 curl -X GET "localhost:9200"